wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ---

-5.&emsp;Whatever is true is eternal, and cannot change or be changed.
+5. Whatever is true is eternal, and cannot change or be changed.
 ²Spirit is therefore unalterable because it is already perfect, but the mind can elect what it chooses to serve.
 ³The only limit put on its choice is that it cannot serve two masters.
 ⁴If it elects to do so, the mind can become the medium by which spirit creates along the line of its own creation.